allantl/atlassian-connect-http4s/README.md

 ## Providing your own LifecycleService

 You can take a look at the implementation [here](src/main/scala/com/allantl/atlassian/connect/http4s/services/lifecycle/LifecycleService.scala) and roll your own service instead.

+## Perform operation after lifecycle events

+You can provide your own implementation of `LifecycleEventHandler` when initializing `LifecycleEndpoints`.
+Method will run asynchronously in the background and will not block lifecycle event.

 ## Composing Routes